 4. What is the difference between an electronic logbook app and an ELD?

-An electronic logbook app is simply an electronic version of a paper log — a driver still records his or her duty status and other FMCSA required log information.
+An electronic logbook app is simply an electronic version of a paper driver logbook — a driver still records his or her duty status and other FMCSA required log information.
 ELDs are hardware devices that sync with a vehicle’s engine to automatically record and track a driver’s hours of service, which will be required according to the December 2017 ELD Mandate.

 5. What is a cab card and do I need to have one?